cjzufelt/DCDarknet2021/ghidra/README.md

 All binaries were compiled with a GNU/Linux machine using gcc or g++ with x86-64 bit little-endian architecture.

+Contained in each Lab directory is three additional directories:

+* `bin/` - Contains the binary for the lab
+* `src/` - Contains the source code for the lab
+* `ghidra/` - Contains my Ghidra project where I confirmed that everything looked correct.

 Ideas for challenges:

 * Using several different hashing/encryption algorithms